 Poschiavo is located just 15 kilometers south of the Bernina Pass (Passo del Bernina).
 This pass connects Engadine to the Valtellina.
 The Bernina Pass can be reached by train or on foot from Poschiavo.

-As a result of the Bernina Railway’s opening in 1908/1910, the Poschiavo Valley was gradually liberated from its seclusion.
+As a result of the Bernina Railway’s opening in 1908/1910, the Poschiavo Valley (also known as Val Poschiavo or Valposchiavo) was gradually liberated from its seclusion.
 As such, tourism became an increasingly significant economic branch of the valley.

 Various hikes lead to and from the watershed Ospizio Bernina near the Bernina Pass.
 If you would like to read more about hiking around Osipizio Bernina, check out our article: Why We Love Hiking Around Ospizio Bernina.

 It’s more than just a train stop in Switzerland; Alp Grüm is a place of beauty.
 This place offers spectacular views from every angle.
-Alp Grüm should be on everyone’s bucket list.
+Alp Grüm should be on everyone’s bucket list; it’s one of my favorite places to visit in Poschiavo.

-Views of the Palü Glacier, the Lagh da Palü lake, and the Bernina mountains surrounding Alp Grüm are spectacular from the Alp Grüm train station.
+Views of the Palü Glacier, the Lagh da Palü Lake, and the Bernina mountains surrounding Alp Grüm are spectacular from the Alp Grüm train station.
+Further along is Lagh da Caralin, but the path was closed during our last visit due to the risk of falling rocks.
 You can also see the 3,453-meter-high Piz Varuna and the 3,111-meter-high Piz Canton.

-From the restaurant Belvedere, you will have amazing views of Val Poschiavo and Lago di Poschiavo.
+From the Sassal Mason Viewpoint (2,355 meters), you will have amazing views of Palü Glacier and Lagh da Palü.
+From the Belvedere Restaurant (2,189 meters), you will enjoy the stunning sights of Val Poschiavo and Lago di Poschiavo.

 If you would like to read more about Alp Grüm, check out our article Experience Alp Grüm At Least Once In Your Lifetime.